BlueLink's ongoing and recent projects

 The Role of Internet in gender based violence

-What is the role of technology in the problem of gender-based violence, and whether Internet communication can overturn dominant attitudes against gender rights, analyzes a research team led by BlueLink.
-The study aims to present possible approaches to the wave of negative reactions against gender rights and gender-based violence in Bulgaria and to help civil groups and institutions deal with them.
-The study was conducted by a research team of experts from BlueLink, the Media Democracy Foundation, the Gender Alternatives Foundation and independent experts.
-It is implemented within the project "After the Storm: How to restore policy dialogue and supportive discourse against GBV online in Bulgaria", implemented by BlueLink as part of the project "Feminist Internet Research Network" (FIRN) of the Association for Progressive Communications (APC), with the support of the International Development Research Centre (IDRC).
+A research team led by BlueLink analyzed the role of technology in gender-based violence and investigated whether internet communication could overturn dominant attitudes against gender rights.
+The study aimed to present possible approaches to the wave of negative reactions against gender rights and gender-based violence in Bulgaria, while helping civil groups and institutions address these challenges.
+The research was conducted by a team of experts from BlueLink, the Media Democracy Foundation, the Gender Alternatives Foundation, and independent experts.
+It was implemented as part of the project "After the Storm: How to restore policy dialogue and supportive discourse against GBV online in Bulgaria," which BlueLink carried out within the "Feminist Internet Research Network" (FIRN) of the Association for Progressive Communications (APC), with the support of the International Development Research Centre (IDRC).

 Implementation of European tobacco control legislation

-BlueLink, together with ICF, Rand Europe, King College London and IVO Research Center, is implementing in 2019-2020 a project to analyze the implementation, enforcement and impact of the Tobacco Products Directive 2014/40 / EU, since its entry into force on 19 May 2014 so far, in 28 EU Member States.
-The results of the project will support the EC with a broad, independent, evidence-based analysis of the implementation of the Directive by the EC, EU Member States and stakeholders such as business and civil society.
+In 2019-2020, BlueLink collaborated with ICF, Rand Europe, King's College London, and IVO Research Center to implement a project analyzing the application, enforcement, and impact of the Tobacco Products Directive 2014/40/EU across 28 EU Member States.
+The project investigated the period since the Directive's entry into force on May 19, 2014.
+The results provided the European Commission with a comprehensive, independent, and evidence-based analysis of how the Directive was implemented by the EC, Member States, and key stakeholders, including business and civil society.

-In November 2018 BlueLink continued the joint work with the Smoke Free Life Coalition and the Smoke Free Bulgaria Association to adopt a comprehensive ban on advertising, promotion and sponsorship of tobacco products in Bulgaria, stricter control of compliance with the smoking ban in public places and controlling the interference of the tobacco industry in public health decision-making.
-The activities are carried out within the project "Melting the ice for MPOWER in Bulgaria", funded by the International Union against Tuberculosis and Lung Diseases.
+In November 2018, BlueLink continued its joint work with the Smoke Free Life Coalition and the Smoke Free Bulgaria Association to advocate for a comprehensive ban on the advertising, promotion, and sponsorship of tobacco products in Bulgaria.
+The initiative focused on stricter compliance with smoking bans in public places and monitored tobacco industry interference in public health decision-making.
+These activities were carried out as part of the project "Melting the Ice for MPOWER in Bulgaria," which was funded by the International Union against Tuberculosis and Lung Diseases.

 Journalists and environmental activists against toxic waste

-The Center for Environmental Rights BELLONA, in cooperation with BlueLink, the Association of Environmental Journalists in Russia, the Russian-German Environmental Information Bureau, the Pechora Conservation Committee, the Animal Protection Organization"For the Beast" and the Eco-Logica organization, with the support of the EU-Russia Citizens' Forum, launched the project "Quality Journalism for Environmental Activists in Russia and the EU".
-The aim of the project is to develop professional skills and contribute to the exchange of experience between environmental activists and journalists from Russia and the EU, with a focus on investigations of waste management issues, including hazardous non-radioactive waste.
+The Center for Environmental Rights BELLONA, in cooperation with BlueLink and a consortium including the Association of Environmental Journalists in Russia, the Russian-German Environmental Information Bureau, and several other conservation and animal protection groups, launched the project "Quality Journalism for Environmental Activists in Russia and the EU."
+Supported by the EU-Russia Citizens' Forum, the project aimed to develop professional skills and facilitate an exchange of experience between environmental activists and journalists from Russia and the EU.
+Its primary focus was on investigating waste management issues, specifically involving hazardous non-radioactive waste.

 Journalism on the SDGs